 Smaller charities will need to get savvy about using advances in technology, understanding changes in consumer behaviour and finding the means to put this into effect.
 The solution almost certainly lies within the realm of Digital Marketing.

 Anyone who has a web-site (and all of us do) has already entered the realm of digital but may not be using the channel to best effect.

-Websites are a great way of setting up your Digital stall, but can also form a backdrop for a whole host of other Digital tools, that once set up, can be maintained and controlled easily and inexpensively.
+Websites are a great way of setting up your ‘Digital’ stall but can also form a backdrop for a whole host of other digital tools, that once set up, can be maintained and controlled easily and inexpensively.

 It is difficult to know with bucket collections who is giving and why – not so with digital.
-On-line forms can not only ensure compliance with data protection and charities commission rules, but also offer you a database of donors who will offer you information that you can shape, harvest and respond to.
+On-line forms can not only ensure compliance with data protection and Charities Commission rules, but also offer you a database of donors who will offer you information that you can shape, harvest and respond to.

 Digital channels, and specifically social media, offers direct, 2-way communication with your supporters.
 Twitter, Facebook and Instagram are all obvious channels through which younger generation communicate (and some of the older!).
 Not only can you send instant communications, but they can respond with feedback and support.

-“Gen Z want to work with charities that are transparent across social, and show the impact of their work while giving supporters flexibility in how they raise money.”
+“Gen Z want to work with charities that are transparent across social and show the impact of their work while giving supporters flexibility in how they raise money.”

-If you want to dip your toe into Digital but are not sure where to begin, WebAdept have been producing Digital Marketing Strategies for 20 yrs and have recently worked with Charities such as Paul Sartori and Football Beyond Borders.
+If you want to dip your toe into ‘digital’ but not sure where to begin, then fear not.
+WebAdept have been producing award winning digital marketing strategies for 20 yrs.
+We have recently worked with charities such as Paul Sartori and Football Beyond Borders.

 We would love to hear from you and put you on the path to digital success….